kpedro88/magiconfig/README.md

     * if `strict` above is set to False, providing an arg will toggle it to True; if set to True, will toggle it to False
   * `strict_help`: custom help message for strict args (optional)
   * these options can be modified using the `set_config_options()` method of the parser
+  * these options can be positional (rather than the optional versions shown here)
 * precedence of parameter values: command line > config file > defaults
 * values provided in a config file satisfy the "required" attribute of any such arguments specified in the parser
 * types specified for dests in argparse arguments are enforced for attributes imported from a config file